microsoft/vscode-java-debug/TestPlan.md

     </pre>
 1. copy the src/main folder from prevous test case `Maven Test` to this folder.
 1. Set BP on the `println`
-1. Press F5 choose `java` and F5 again to start debug, verify the BP is hit
+1. Press F5 to generate `launch.json` and press F5  again to start debug, verify the BP is hit
 1. Press F5, verify program terminates with output `Hello World!`

 ## PetClinic
 1. Clone code from `https://github.com/spring-projects/spring-petclinic.git`
 1. Open the cloned project and verify `.project` and `.classpath` files and `target` folder are generated.
 1. Set BP on `WelcomeController.java` on line `return "welcome";` and `main` on `PetClinicApplication.java`
-1. Press F5 choose `java` and F5 again to start debug, verify the BP on `main` is hit.
+1. Press F5 to generate `launch.json` and press F5  again to start debug, verify the BP on `main` is hit.
 1. Press F5 and verify the BP on `main` is hit again.
 1. Wait for output `2017-11-23 20:23:25.230  INFO 9448 --- [  restartedMain] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8080 (http)
 `